-Iceland is one of the three countries still engaged in commercial whaling - along with Norway it has a reservation against the IWC's moratorium on commercial whaling.
+Iceland is one of the three countries still engaged in commercial whaling - along with Norway it has registered an objection to the International Whaling Commission's moratorium on commercial whaling.
 In the past, Iceland used the same loophole of "scientific whaling" as Japan - really an excuse for commercial whaling.